 It is also often possible to view the Northern Lights from the city.
 If the weather conditions are favourable and local authorities state there is a good chance of a display we can have you collected from your hotel in downtown Reykjavik and driven outside the city to whichever spot local experts deem best for enjoying the display without the city's light pollution.

-A visit to Iceland makes for a magical experience, and this fascinating country is closer to the UK than you might think: the flight is only three hours from Heathrow to Keflavik, and downtown Reykjavik is only 45 minutes from the airport.
-We can help arrange a stay of any length and with a full range of different activities, so why not ask us to tailor make an itinerary to suit your interests.
+A visit to Iceland makes for a magical experience, and we can help arrange a stay of any length with a full range of different activities, so why not ask us to tailor make an itinerary to suit your interests.

 On arrival in Reykjavik take some time to get your bearings and enjoy a delicious meal at one of the city's top restaurants.
 Iceland is famous for its fresh fish and organic lamb.
 Those feeling brave could even try puffin or the traditional delicacy of rotten shark meat!

 The rest of the day could be spent at your leisure exploring the designer boutiques, art galleries and museums downtown.